saleor/saleor-dashboard/.changeset/few-crabs-guess.md

 "saleor-dashboard": patch
 ---

-The selected value is no longer filtering the options when using any select list
+The selected value is no longer filtering the options when using any select list with autocomplete